Dune Riders Pony Club is centrally located within the Lake Shore Region and has members from Sheboygan and Manitowoc counties.

 Pony Club is an organization that teaches young people from ages 5 to 25 about horse care and riding.
 Originating in Great Britain, the US organization was established in 1954.
 Since then, the leadership has developed tremendous programs and competitions for the youth to enjoy.

 The United States Pony Clubs, Inc. is divided into 43 Regions in the US.
-Our local Region encompasses part of the Upper Peninsula of Michigan and the western lakeshore of Lake Michigan in Wisconsin over to Madison and Sparta.
+Our local Region encompasses part of the Upper Peninsula of Michigan and two-thirds of the eastern side of Wisconsin.
 We have 14 local Clubs and Riding Centers in the Region which service over 200 members and their families.

 The testing system, a measure of level of achievement in the Standards of Proficiency, begins with the D1 Certificate level for the newest to horsemanship.
 The system culminates with the A rating.
 In 2007, the National organization rolled out some new divisions in the rating system.
 Previously, the certifications were based on levels of achievement in the Eventing discipline.
 Today, riders can also be evaluated in the specialty areas of Dressage, Show Jumping, Hunter Seat Equitation, and Western.

 Each year our Region offers several opportunities for members to compete in Rallies.
 Rallies are team-based competitions as compared to individual competitions.
 Mounted rally teams are judged on their mounted skills and group scores.
 Because excellence in Horse Management is at the core of Pony Club values, teams are also scored on their Horse Management skills (cleanliness, stall organization, first aid preparedness, tack condition, etc.) and also take a written test.
 Ribbons are awarded for the top mounted teams as well as for the best Horse Management teams.
 Regional rallies are a great way for members to make friends from around Wisconsin and the Upper Peninsula and it truly enriches the whole Pony Club experience for the member!